How do you find the derivative of #y=x^tan(x)#?

 This is a type of problem involving logarithmic differentiation.

-When you're attempting to differentiate a function involving a variable raised to an expression also involving that variable, it's a good sign that you'll need to use logarithmic differentiation.
+Whenever you're trying to differentiate a variable raised to some power also involving that variable, it's a good hint that logarithmic differentiation will help you out.

 Multiply both sides by